jmcvaughn/dotfiles/.docs/README.md

 - Add any peers to WireGuard's wg0 configuration.

+- Log out and back in to allow new groups to take effect (e.g. `docker`).

 ### dnsmasq

 By default, `dnsmasq` reads configuration files in /etc/dnsmasq.d/, leaving it to the user to choose how to lay out these files.